A Human-Centric Framework for Data Attribution in Large Language Models: Introduction

 This work situates the data attribution problem in the LLM data ecosystem (\cref{sec:ecosystem}).
 We characterize the variety and conflicts of goals of different stakeholders, which make a single data attribution solution impossible.
-To address that, we contribute a human-centric data attribution framework (\cref{sec:framework}), which grounds the implementation of data attribution in case-by-case negotiations between stakeholders.
-We then present a moonshot for what LLM data attribution could look like in practice (\cref{sec:moonshot}).
-This work builds a bridge between practical NLP research and the broader socioeconomic context of data attribution task, and we hope it would also be useful for economic and governance work, providing a blueprint for how the data attribution task could be specified for a practical implementation.
+To address that, we contribute a human-centric\footnote{We use the term 'human-centric' to indicate the goal of data attribution, rather than the use of human-computer interaction (HCI) methods to achieve it.} data attribution framework (\cref{sec:framework}), which grounds the implementation of data attribution in case-by-case negotiations between stakeholders.
+We then present a moonshot for attribution-backed LLM services (\cref{sec:moonshot}).
+Overall, our goal is to bridge NLP research with the broader socioeconomic context of data attribution, and to support economic and governance work, providing a blueprint for how the data attribution task could be specified for an implementation.